dwavesystems/dwave-ocean-sdk/docs/overview/formulation.rst

 ...
 0,
 ...
 'BINARY')

-The members of the two dicts are linear and quadratic coefficients, respectively, the third term is a constant offset associated with the model, and the fourth shows the variable types in this model are binary.

-For more detailed information on the parts of Ocean programming model and how they work together, see :ref:`oceanstack`.

-Once you have a BQM (or :term:`DQM`) that represents your problem, you sample it for solutions. :ref:`samplers_and_solvers` explains how to submit your problem for solution.
+Once you have a quadratic model that represents your problem, you sample it for solutions. :ref:`samplers_and_solvers` explains how to submit your problem for solution.

+For more detailed information on objective functions, how D-Wave quantum computers minimize objective functions, and techniques for reformulating problems as objective functions, see the
+:std:doc:`System Documentation <sysdocs_gettingstarted:index>`.

+For code examples that formulate quadratic models for various problems, see `D-Wave's examples repo <https://github.com/dwave-examples>`_ and the many customer applications on the `D-Wave website <https://www.dwavesys.com/>`_.